Generic Dijkstra: Introduction

 Some networks have \emph{finite} and \emph{discrete} resources which have to be used by a connection along the path.
 For instance, in communication networks, frequency or time is such resource.
 The resource is divided into discrete units modeled by a set of integers $\Omega = [0, U)$, where $U$ is a \emph{finite} number of units offered.
 Each edge has a set of available units, which is a subset of $\Omega$.

 A path meets the resource continuity constraint if some given units are available on each of its edges.
 Therefore an algorithm should find not only a path, but also the set of units available along the path.
-When a connection is established along the found path, the units found are made unavailable along the path, thus changing the state of the network, and influencing the future path searches.
+When a connection is established along the found path, the required units are made unavailable along the path (on its edges), thus changing the state of the network, and affecting the future path searches.

 The continuity constraint follows from the characteristics of the modeled network.
 For instance, in optical networks, a unit is a wavelength or a frequency unit, which has to be used along the path in order to take advantage of the wavelength-division multiplexing.
 In networks capable of advance resource reservation, a unit is a time slot, which has to be used along the path in order to schedule transmission at a given time along the edges used.